 With the popularity of stock house plans and the affordable price tag common to this product, future homeowners are often shell-shocked at the home plan design fees associated with custom home design services.
-While stock plans can range from a several hundred to a few thousand dollars, a custom home can be as little as a few thousand for a small to mid-sized home.
+Stock plans can range from a several hundred to a few thousand dollars.
+On the other hand, custom home can be as little as a few thousand for a small to mid-sized home.
 For luxury and estate homes, the price tag average from several thousand to tens of thousands of dollars.

 So what should you expect home plan design fees to be for custom home design services?
 Fees are generally easy to anticipate but are still a variable in many instances.
 There are several ways in which these cost are structured and it differs among building designers and architects.
 Below are explanations on how fees can be set up for your custom home design project.

-Full Architectural Service – This type of service involves the architect or building designer from the start of the design process to completion of home construction.
+This type of service involves the architect or building designer from the start of the design process to completion of home construction.
 Full architectural service includes designing and construction management.
 The home plan design fees are based on a percentage of the total construction cost.
-Percentages can range from 7% up to 20% of the total construction budget; however, the homeowner and building designer often agree upon a lump sum with a guarantee not to exceed that maximum fee.
+Percentages can range from 7% up to 20% of the total construction budget; however, the homeowner and building designer often agree upon a lump sum.
+The agreement has a guarantee not to exceed that maximum fee.
 Other cost may result in a hourly rate for design time and drafting time if such event occur outside of the scope of the lump sum agreement.

-Basic Architectural Service – This type of service only deal with the design and construction drawing process.
-There are no services beyond just enough drawings to get a building permit.
+This type of service only deal with the design and construction drawing process.
+In fact, there are no services beyond just enough drawings to get a residential building permit.
 The designer only provide construction documents and work with the homeowner or with a builder determined by the homeowner.
 Plans are drawn to the specifications of the homeowner but at a lesser degree of detail.
 However, the amount of detail is only limited by the budget which the homeowner has determined for a set of house plans.

 Another method which you may encounter is an hourly rate plus lump sum.
 In this case, the designer charges an hourly rate ($100 -$150 avg.) for design time.
 This covers multiple hours of designing several proposals of floor plans and elevations for the homeowner.
-Once the final design is approved, the building designer will complete the working drawings for a lump sum which is determined by the amount of detail to be included in the construction documents.
+The building designer will complete the working drawings for a lump sum once the final design is approved.
+The price is determined by the amount of detail to be included in the construction documents.
 This method is a little less concrete on cost, but most designers who use this approach tend to control the design cost with an agreed upon maximum time spent on the design phase.
 Below are examples of these two cost methods.

-Per Square Foot Example: You want a home of 3,500 sq ft heated space on a slab foundation.
+You want a home of 3,500 sq ft heated space on a slab foundation.
 At $2.00 a foot, the cost will total $7,000 for heated space.
 If using square foot under roof calculations, an additional 15-30% is normal and bring the cost to a neighborhood of $10,000 plus.
-If a basement foundation is desired, the cost will increase.
+If you want a basement foundation, the cost will increase.

 Home plan design fees can vary widely among building designers and architects.
-Knowing what to expect help you to better prepare for the cost associated with commissioning basic or full architectural services.
+Knowing what to expect help you to better prepare for the cost associated with commissioning basic or full residential design services.